A District Transitions Planning Guide

 This section describes strategic partnerships, shares inspiring strategic partnership stories (bright spot) and offers selected resources to support strategic partnerships.

 What are Strategic Partnerships?
-This involves strengthening and expanding partnerships between the school and community that nurture relationships and engage students and families in identifying and addressing attendance barriers.
+It means strengthening and expanding partnerships between the district, school and community to provide for a full range of resources and supports to address barriers to attendance.
+Engage outside partners that can support building relationships and engaging students and families in identifying and addressing attendance barriers.

 At the district level, a wide variety of formal and informal partnerships will be needed.
 Collaborative work with community-based nonprofits, grassroots organizations, faith leaders and business leaders can help you create a multi-tiered system of supports for students and families that is sufficient to address the many challenges brought about by the pandemic.

 District leaders have the power to promote equity through their strategic partnerships by prioritizing support for schools with the highest disparities, and partnering with grassroots organizations that have relationships and connections with students and families in the schools.